1984 Nürburgring Race of Champions: Race

 Pre-race events included demonstration runs in modern F1 cars by Manfred Winkelhock (driving Nelson Piquet's championship-winning Brabham-BMW BT52), Marc Surer and Johnny Cecotto.
 Winkelhock, who had suffered a frightening accident in which has car took off at the Flugplatz during the 1980 Eifelrennen, spoke positively of the safety improvements to the circuit.
 Cars and motorcycles which had previously raced at the Nordschleife were paraded around the new GP-Strecke; the parade featured former Mercedes-Benz F1 drivers Juan Manuel Fangio and Karl Kling.
-Before the race got underway, there was a TV segment in which most of the drivers introduced themselves to the camera, complementing the new circuit and talking about their own success at the Nürburgring.
+Before the race got underway, there was a TV segment in which most of the drivers introduced themselves to the camera, complimenting the new circuit and talking about their own success at the Nürburgring.
 Many of them appeared light-hearted.

 The official broadcast did not catch the start of the race due to an overrunning speech from Rhineland-Palatinate Minister-President Dr. Bernhard Vogel.
 Polesitter Alain Prost has stated that Ayrton Senna forced him off the track on the first lap, taking a lead he would not relinquish.
 Meanwhile, Prost had a run-in with Elio de Angelis, causing de Angelis to lose two laps in the pits repairing his car and relegating Prost to fifteenth by the end of the race.
 Alan Jones retired after three laps with mechanical issues.
 Niki Lauda missed out on practice time due to TV commitments (as stated during the official broadcast) and could only qualify 14th, but managed to recover to 2nd by the end of the race.
 Keke Rosberg and John Watson engaged in a late-race battle for fourth place.

-Not all drivers took the event so seriously, however.
-James Hunt and others cut many corners in the infield section, while John Surtees and Hans Herrmann were more concerned about bringing the car home in one piece.
-For Surtees, this was out of respect to Mercedes for having laid the event on; Herrmann, whose lap times were far off pace, had reportedly arranged to purchase his car and did not want to damage it.